airbnb/swift/README.md

   guard let galaxy = galaxy,
         galaxy.name == "Milky Way" // Variable width indentation (6 spaces)
   else { … }

   // WRONG
-  if
-    let galaxy = galaxy,
-    galaxy.name == "Milky Way" {
-    // This line blends in with the list of conditions
-  }

-  // WRONG
-  guard
-    let galaxy = galaxy,
-    galaxy.name == "Milky Way" else // The else keyword should sit on the same line as the open brace { … }

-  // WRONG
   guard let earth = unvierse.find(